pivotal-cf/terraforming-azure/README.md

 ## Looking to setup a different IAAS

-We have have other terraform templates to help you!
+We have other terraform templates to help you!

 - [aws](https://github.com/pivotal-cf/terraforming-aws)
 - [gcp](https://github.com/pivotal-cf/terraforming-gcp)